Aafrakhan/E-Commerce-dataset-practice-SQL/README.md

 -- Generated for SQL practice: Filter, Sorting, Limiting, joins, aggregates, window functions

--- 🧩 The real skill in SQL isn't memorizing syntax — it's knowing which query to reach for.
+-- 🧩 The real skill in SQL isn't memorizing syntax, It's knowing which query to reach for.

 -- While practicing on a simulated e-commerce database, I started mapping business questions to the right SQL approach: